HERMES: Towards Efficient and Verifiable Mathematical Reasoning in LLMs: Experiments

 \subsection{Performance of \method against base LLMs and reward-based generation}

 Table~\ref{tab:main} reports the accuracy of eight baseline inference methods and our proposed \method across three reasoning models and four benchmark datasets, with each method evaluated on every combination of model and dataset.
-We selected representative reasoning models from three distinct parameter scales: a sub-10B model (Qwen3-8B), a medium-sized model (o3-mini), and a large model (DeepSeek-V3.1), each from a distinct provider.
-Compared with non–Lean-based methods, our \method consistently outperforms all baselines across models and benchmarks, except on the AIME benchmark with Qwen3-8B, where Skywork and ArmoRM achieve comparable performance.
-Specifically, averaged across all reasoning models and benchmarks, \method surpasses zero-shot CoT, Majority@5, ORM-based Skywork and ArmoRM, and PRM-based Shepherd and RLHFlow methods by $23.4\%$, $23.9\%$, $5.7\%$, $8\%$, $12.2\%$, and $14.9\%$, respectively.
-Compared with the Lean-based baselines Safe and Safe*, \method achieves consistently higher accuracy across all benchmarks, exceeding them by an average of $11.2\%$ and $9\%$, respectively.
+We selected representative reasoning models from three distinct parameter scales: a sub-10B model (Qwen3-8B), a medium-sized model (o3-mini), and a large model (DeepSeek-V3.2), each from a distinct provider.
+Compared with non–Lean-based methods, \method consistently outperforms all baselines across models and benchmarks, except on the AIME benchmark with Qwen3-8B, where Skywork and ArmoRM achieve comparable performance.
+Specifically, averaged across all reasoning models and benchmarks, \method surpasses zero-shot CoT, Majority vote, ORM-based Skywork and ArmoRM, and PRM-based Shepherd and RLHFlow methods by $23.4\%$, $23.9\%$, $5.7\%$, $8\%$, $12.2\%$, and $14.9\%$, respectively.
+Compared with the Lean-based baselines Safe and Safe*, \method achieves consistently higher accuracy across all benchmarks, exceeding them by an average of $10.3\%$ and $8.5\%$, respectively.
 This demonstrates \nospacemethod's more effective integration of neural reasoning and symbolic verification.
 We also observe that on more challenging datasets, \method achieves the largest relative improvements.
-For instance, on the harder dataset HM2, Deepseek-V3.1+\method improves performance by $33.5\%$, whereas on the easier MATH dataset, the gain is only $2.7\%$ compared to ZS-CoT.
+For instance, on the harder dataset HM2, Deepseek-V3.2+\method improves performance by $31.5\%$, whereas on the easier MATH dataset, the gain is only $2.7\%$ compared to CoT.
 This suggests that \method is particularly effective at correcting errors in settings that require more advanced mathematical reasoning.
+Moreover, we experimented with combining \method with a reward model.
+Similar to CoT@5+Skywork, we sampled 5 reasoning traces produced by \method and applied BoN selection using Skywork.
+The results are shown in the last row of Table~\ref{tab:main}.
+When combined with a reward model, the final accuracy increased by $10.8\%$ on average compared to \nospacemethod@1.
+Since \method produces a standard chain-of-thought, it remains compatible with previously developed reasoning trace methods.